thelasteiko/AppointmentDatabase/README.md

 #Tutoring Center Database Readme

-The tutoring database is a utility program designed to view classes, students and appointments and allows the user to insert and delete tutoring appointments.
+The tutoring database is a utility program designed to view classes, students and appointments and allows the user to insert, delete and modify tutoring appointments.

 ##License